pedrofern/desofs2024_M1A_1/Deliverables/logistics/README_Logistics.md

 ## 1.7 API Endpoints

-- POST /logitsics/form - Create a Logistics Form
+- POST /logitsics/form - Submit a Logistics Form
 (accessible only by the Logistics Manager)
 - GET /logistics/form - List all Logistics Forms
 - GET /logistics/form/{id} - Get the logistic form by id